MCP Workflow Guide for UX Researchers

 When you find an interview worth studying:

 "Show me the full transcript for this interview.
-What are the key moments where the respondent expressed strong emotion?"
+What are the key moments where the respondent expressed strong emotion?
+What were their structured answers — NPS score, feature selections, and ranking?"

 Coding and Theming